pingooio/pingoo/docs/services.md

     http_proxy: ["http://127.0.0.1"]
 ```

-See the [rules page](/docs/rules) to learn Pingoo's expression language.
+See the [rules page](/docs/rules) to learn Pingoo's expression language and what variables and function are available.

 ## HTTP Proxy